Code-Institute-Submissions/MS2-3/testing.md

   * Landing screen is complete with audio and animations that set the atmosphere and tone for the game.

 * "As a user I want to understand the game before I play."
   * "How To Play" button is centered on screen and coloured individually to stand out.
-A how to play modal is displayed when clicked.
+A how to play modal is displayed when clicked with all necessary information to undestand gameplay.
+A breakdown of the the differences between each difficulty is also included.

 * "As a user I want easy navigation from launch screen to gameplay."
   * "Start Game" button is positioned in the middle of the screen and is vibrantly coloured to be easily accesible.
 When clicked "Select difficulty" modal is displayed allowing the user to start the game at their preferred difficulty.